project-error/projecterror.dev/docs/npwd/start/Install.md

 To enable voice messages you need a place to host these files.
 If you already are using Error Media, make sure you have the premium plan and regenerate your api key.
+We're working on some solutions to provide a free option as well.

 You should see that both images and audio uplaods are allowed.

 In order to enable this on NPWD, head over to the `config.json` file.
 Here you'll see: